wizmik12/personal-web/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Msc in Data Science and Computer engineering" institution = "Granada University" year = 2018
+  course = "Msc in Data Science and Computer engineering" institution = "University of Granada" year = 2018

 [[education.courses]]
   course = "Bsc in Mathematics"
-  institution = "Granada Univervisity" year = 2017
+  institution = "University of Granada" year = 2017
 +++